sachinsenal0x64/hifi-tui/README.md

 # 🚀 Features

-> Some Qualities are Depend on Hardware, Drivers and Songs
+> Some Qualities are Depend on Hardwares, Drivers and Songs
 <br>

 - 🍟 TIDAL PREMIUM (HIFI-PLUS) ACCESS FOR FREE 🆓

 - 👤 OWN TIDAL ACCOUNTS MANAGEMENT